AcalaNetwork/acala-wiki/karura/developer-guide/homa-light-api.md

     console.log(result.toHuman());
 ```

-### Get Staking Pool account in Kusama
+### Get Staking Pool Account in Kusama

-All funds is collected into one account that stakes everything in Kusama network.
-The address of the account can be retrieved using this method.
+Karura's parachain account on Kusama that is used for managing staking assets.
+This account has no private key and is trustlessly controlled by the parachain.

 ```typescript=
     sovereignSubAccountLocation(): Promise<Balance>